Gulf unallocated water release (Gilbert, Norman, Leichhardt and Nicholson rivers)

 Change of land ownership

 The entitlement issued for unallocated water is a water licence that attaches to land.
-If the land is sold, the new owner of land becomes the water licence holder who is accountable for meeting the licence conditions.
+If the land is sold, the new owner of land becomes the water licence holder and will need to fulfill the licence conditions.

 Transferring the licence